Tây Ninh Combat Base: 1966–1970

 The US Air Force 619th Tactical Control Squadron Detachment 7 provided air traffic control from August 1965 until May 1968.

+362nd Aviation Support Detachment provided Air Traffic Control from May 1968 through June 1970.

 On 21 June 1969 after two days of shelling, the PAVN attacked the base and Tây Ninh City but were repulsed, suffering 194 dead for the loss of 10 Americans.

 In April 1970 the base was used as a staging area for U.S. units participating in the Cambodian Campaign for attacks west into the Parrot's Beak and north into the Fish Hook.

 1970–1975

 The base was handed over to the ARVN in September 1970 and was used by the ARVN 25th Division.

 On the night of 21 March 1972 PAVN/VC sappers attacked the base killing 13 ARVN, while 16 of the attackers were killed.

 Current use

 The base remains in use by the PAVN as part of the 7th Military Region.

 The airfield is no longer in use but remains clearly visible on satellite images.